NataliaSegura/Macrocomplex-builder/README.md

         <img src="/images/analysis.png" alt="time_analysis_image" style="width:600px;height:500px">
         <div class="caption">
           <h4><b>Figure 5</b></h4>
-          <p><i>As we can see, the residues indicated by the arrow are *hydrophobic*, while the rest are hydrophilic.</i></p>
+          <p><i>Time performing program analysis.
+In the X-axis there is the number of chains the user can provide with the -t optional argument and in the Y-axis there is the time in seconds 4SMacroBuilder needs.</i></p>
         </div>
       </div>
     </div>
   </div>

-*2*. **Microtubul modeling**
+*2*. **Microtuble modeling**

-Another factor that limit our program is that, due to some aspects of our approach, some "infinite" structures as the microtubule is not modeled as expected.
+Another factor that limit our program is that, due to some aspects of our approach, some "infinite" structures are not modeled as expected, like the microtuble.
 This is possibly due to a random behavior implemented in the algorithm when adding subunits to the macrocomplex.

 *3*. **Different solutions**